One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

-Investment fundamentals hardly ever change, so I think sharing my real estate investment mistakes may help a new investor to refrain from making the same ones.
+Investment fundamentals hardly ever change, so I think sharing my real estate investment mistakes may help a new investor avoid making the same ones.

 My Real Estate Investment Mistakes